 An abstract of every publication can be viewed on this site.
 Depending on their classification, the full text of many of these reports can be downloaded.
 CD-ROM copies may also be obtained from one of the National Distribution Centres or can be purchased from one of the STO Sales Agencies, details of which can be found on the website.

-The STO actively supports NATO’s Partnership for Peace (PfP) and Mediterranean Dialogue (MD) participation.
+The STO actively supports NATO’s Partnership Programme and Mediterranean Dialogue (MD) participation.
 Each year, the STO seeks to increase the number of activities open to PfP and MD Nations, and additionally sponsors specific plenary sessions of Board and Panel meetings for these non-NATO Nations.
 For example, in the 2011 PoW, approximately 75% of the new activities are open to PfP Nations and 30% are open to MD Nations.
 The STO also extends opportunities for collaborative research to our Global Partners and has opened approximately 50% of the new 2011 activities to these Nations.

 As mentioned before, facilitating the STO’s collaborative effort is the job of the CSO.
 This small executive office, located near Paris in Neuilly-sur-Seine (FRA), has approximately 35 NATO civilian staff, and in addition, 15 military and civilian personnel generously provided by Member Nations, who serve on limited duration rotations.
 In its role as facilitator, the CSO provides programme management assistance to the STO Panels, serves as an interface between the national scientific and NATO military communities and provides S&T knowledge management through its website and databases.